umang-eng/tech-startup-showcase/README.md

-Web Design Showcase: 4 Professional Templates
+Web Design Showcase: 5 Professional Templates
-This repository contains a collection of four distinct, professionally designed website templates.
+This repository contains a collection of five distinct, professionally designed website templates.
 Each template is built with modern HTML5, styled with Tailwind CSS, and features unique animations and psychological color schemes tailored for different business purposes.

 🚀 The Templates
-Below is an overview of the four templates included in this showcase.
+Below is an overview of the five templates included in this showcase.

 1. Modern Tech Startup